 The stone fits.

-It can be seen how the positions of the memorial stone will be determined using a wire attached to the centre of the Rose of Shalom.
-From this point of reference, the Peace Memorial and the whole Garden of Freedom was designed.
+It can be seen how the positions of the memorial stone will be determined using a wire attached to the center of the Rose of Shalom.
+From this point of reference, the Peace Mark and the whole Garden of Freedom was designed.

 The fourth memorial stone, of a total of eleven, has been affixed into the concrete fundament.